SkylineCommunications/dataminer-docs/develop/devguide/Connector/Actions/ActionPriorityLockUnlock.md

 ### Type@nr

-Specifies the connection on which the lock has to be taken.
+(optional) Specifies the connection on which the lock has to be taken/released.

+Default: 0

 ## Examples